ampproject/amp.dev/content/docs/design/responsive_amp/art_direction.md

 assuming the device pixel ratio is 1, which in this instance is `hummingbird-narrow.jpg` (320px).

-{% call callout('Important', type='caution') %}
-When sizes attribute is specified along with width and height, layout defaults to `responsive`.
+Important: When sizes attribute is specified along with width and height, layout defaults to `responsive`.
-{% endcall %}

 Learn more about how `sizes` and `srcset` attributes compare to media queries in this